niolabs/docs/docs/instances/self-v-nio.md

 # Self-Managed and nio-Managed Instances

-The System Designer works with both nio-managed (cloud) and self-managed (local) nio instances.
+The nio System Designer works with both nio-managed (cloud) and self-managed (local) nio instances.

 ## nio Managed
 nio-managed cloud instances are a quick, headache-free way for users to spin up a nio instance and quickly start building.
 They run in containers with up to 512MB of RAM hosted on the Google Cloud Platform.